 Trade policy in the 21st century

-The trade-development nexus requires new thinking and trade policy connections to other areas of economic policy (including industrial, labour market, education and macroeconomic policies) have to be considered for their contribution to promoting inclusive growth and equitable distribution of gains and losses.
+The trade-development nexus requires careful consideration.
+Trade policy connections to other areas of economic policy (including industrial, fiscal, labour market, education and macroeconomic policies) have to be considered for their contribution to promoting inclusive growth and equitable distribution of gains and losses.
 This course aims to build capacity for trade law and policy making to support development outcomes for Africa.
-This means addressing marginalised and excluded groups; including women, youth, informal cross-border traders and many other groups.
+This means addressing marginalised and excluded groups; including women, youth, informal crossborder traders and many other groups.

 Despite these global trade governance developments there is renewed interest in trade and regional integration in Africa.
 The African Continental Free Trade Area (AfCFTA) has entered into force.
 Tariff concessions and rules of origin, as well as specific commitments for the priority services sectors are, however, still being negotiated.
 Phase 2 of the negotiations, covering investment, competition and intellectual property are to start soon.
 This course will focus specifically on issues relevant to the AfCFTA and Africa’s broader trade and integration agenda, and also include a discussion on Africa’s future global trade relations.

 Who should enrol

 - Mid-level and senior trade policy officials from Africa’s national governments, regional and continental organisations

 - Experienced trade policy and law practitioners from non-state organisations, including the private sector in Africa.

 The deadline for Applications is Monday, 9 March 2020.
 Applicants can expect to be informed of their application status by the close of business on 16 March 2020.